Winipedia/Winipedia/README.md

 ### *Mathematician | Software Developer | Data Analyst | Builder of Useful Things*

 Hi there 👋 I’m **Winipedia** — a name inspired by my curiosity and drive to *know and build everything*.
-I’m a **software developer**, **data scientist**, and **mathematics graduate** passionate about turning ideas into real, efficient, and elegant code.
+I’m a **software developer**, **data scientist**, and **mathematician** passionate about turning ideas into real, efficient, and elegant code.

 ---

 ## 🧩 About Me
 I build tools, utilities, and apps that I am interested in.
-I am way to obsessed with abstraction and never doing anything twice and like all devs I have an urge to automate everything that can be automated. (basically everything)
+I am way to obsessed with abstraction and never doing anything twice and like all devs I have an urge to automate everything that can be automated. (so basically everything)

 ---